LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/introduction.md

 </table>

 {: .important}
-Dialogflow ES to Google’s oAuth2.
+Dialogflow ES adheres to Google’s oAuth2.
 Some degree of familiarity with Google IAM policies and IAM console is necessary for setting up a valid Dialogflow ES client with _Read Only API access_.
 Follow the Dialogflow ES documentation available [here](https://cloud.google.com/dialogflow/es/docs/quick/setup#sa-create) in order to set up the necessary **Service Account**